am-eskandari/comp2216-user-guide-project/docs/index.md

 Throughout the guide, we will use message blocks to highlight important information or provide additional context.
 The message blocks are as follows, in order of importance:

-!!! danger "Warning"
-    Warns users of specific actions which will likely cause an error.

-!!! warning "Caution"
-    Should read before proceeding.
+!!! warning "Should read before proceeding"

-!!! information "Note"
-    Educational tips and information.
+!!! information "Educational tips and information."

-!!! success
-    Provide what the end-goal looks like.
+!!! success "Provides what the end-goal looks like."

 ## Let's Get Started